SixArm/sixarm-company-consulting-agreement/README.md

 ### 4.8.
 Referenceability

-Consultee agrees to be generally available as a reference for Consultant, and that Consultant may display non-confidential results of Work in Consultant's portfolio.
+Consultee agrees to be generally available as a reference for Consultant.

 ### 4.9.
+Displayability

+Consultee agrees Consultant may display non-confidential results of Work in Consultant's portfolio.

+### 4.10.
 Copyright and license for the Work

 Copyright for the Work is in Consultant's name unless otherwise specified.